Leolife/Intrusion-Detection-System/README.md

 # Intrusion-Detection-System
-Homebrewed intrusion detection system to bypass logic checks in malware that check for common malware analysis and monitoring tools.
+Intrusion detection system to bypass logic checks in malware that check for common malware analysis and monitoring tools.

 ## Features
-- CPU monitor that takes snapshot of running processes if CPU usage reaches a default threshold of 80%
-  - threshold can be changed in main.py on line 59
+- CPU monitor that uses machine learning (Isolation Forest algorithm) to detect anomalies in CPU usage and upon detection will log running processes and system metrics for further forensic analysis
 - Real time port scanning to check for traffic on insecure ports:
   - HTTP: port 80
   - FTP: port 21